msucedo/HWdapp/README.md

 ## FAQ

+- Where can I edit the smart contract and the frontend?
+> #### edit contract - HWdapp/hardhat-zone/contracts/HelloWorld.sol
+> #### edit frontend - HWdapp/react-zone/src/App.js

 - why the next text in the DAPP is not changing?
 > probably because common metamask error: "Nonce to high".